St Martin, St Barts and Anguilla Snorkeling, Scuba Diving And Activities And Events

 The offshore area is composed of marine flowering plants and many coral formations.
 The trees, like the coral reefs, provide shelter for many species of invertebrates and mollusks (such as Starfish, Sea Urchins, Lobsters, Slipper Lobsters and Conches) and many fish species (Coffer- fish, Grouper, Surgeonfish, Parrot-fish, Tarpon, Barracuda and Angelfish).

-Planning to travel to St Martin on your next vacations?
+Planning to travel to St Martin on your next vacation?